STUDENT GLOBAL OPPORTUNITIES

 This short program explores health and healthcare development in Sydney from the colonial settlement of convicts to the current healthcare system and health policy of Australia.
 Students will learn of historic and cultural concepts that are uniquely Australian while studying diversity of contemporary Sydney.
 Course work exploring the healthcare development includes understanding the implications of early settlements, government funding and priorities in healthcare, cultural beliefs and practices, and lifestyle of the people.
 Nursing and healthcare issues in Australia are contrasted to the US and global nations as students discover common themes in approaching health and healthcare.

 Our summer programs vary some every year and are posted on the CGPS website in August a year prior to travel.
 Most programs fill before the end of October, so please watch for information on interest meetings and complete your application early.
 Many of these programs are “freshmen friendly” and most offer courses to complete your minor in Global Health.
 For additional information on these programs, please contact Amy Hagstrom.
-All summer 2022 and 2023 study abroad programs were affected by the COVID pandemic, however, watch for programs in summer 2024!

 SPRING BREAK OPPORTUNITIES